Sage/future_makers/README.md

 We've split the resources into two areas:

 * python_examples: Python files to build on
-* instructions: tutorials on setting up
+* instructions: tutorials on setting up the tools we will need.

+The main workshop instruction sheet is in instructions/WorkshopInstructions.pdf.